firavoyage/blogging/readme.md

 - work-life-sleep balance
 instead of work-life balance
 - character is destiny
-a hero is nothing but a product of his time
+- a hero is nothing but a product of his time
+- life is a long-plank game
 - things develop in the process of history the process of history means unavoidable sacrifice
 - as human beings it is our right (maybe our moral duty) to reshape the universe to our preferences